burcakotlu/GLANET/docs/source/tutorial.rst

    GLANET User Defined Library

-**In order to make a demo for User Defined Library Facility of GLANET:**
+**In order to make a demo for User Defined Library Facility of GLANET using GUI:**

 	* *Check User Defined Library Annotation check box.*